If you're faced with a decision that could potentially affect team members beyond your role, you should follow the Advice Process.

 If you're uncertain about whether this applies to your situation, don't hesitate to consult an ETG Way Coach for further clarification.
 If your decision could have a significant impact on the organization as a whole, the Advice Process may expand into a Sensing Process.

-When using the Advice Process, the decision steward becomes the decision owner.
-They must seek advice from (i) people who will be affected by the decision and (ii) people who can bring expertise to the decision.
+Since your decision affects people beyond your role, you must seek advice from (i) people who will be affected by the decision and (ii) people who can bring expertise to the decision.

-In launching an Advice Process, the decision owner is responsible for advising those affected by the decision and anyone who can bring expertise.
-This should be done via email or in Teams, providing context as well as stating any biases s/he has coming into the process.
+When launching an Advice Process, you are responsible for announcing it to those that may be affected by the decision.
+This should be done via email or Teams, providing enough context .

-Once a decision is made, the decision owner is responsible for sharing the decision with those who provided advice and those impacted by the decision.
-We’ve found this to be especially important when the decision owner chooses a path that diverges from one or more pieces of advice.
-It’s part of closing the loop with our colleagues.
-For decisions impacting a larger group, we communicate the decision using the Decision Log Space on Teams.
+Once you have made a decision, you are responsible for sharing the decision with those who provided advice and those impacted by the decision.
+We’ve found this to be especially important when you chose a path that diverged from one or more pieces of advice.
+It’s part of closing the loop with your colleagues.
+For decisions impacting a larger group, we communicate the decision on Teams.